AylaNetworks/ayla-documentation/src/devices/ayla-linux-agent/tutorials/examine-source-code/index.md

 ### Host Application Structure

-In essence, the host application (appd) is composed of two files and three libraries located on your RPi:
+In essence, the host application (appd) is composed of two files and three libraries located in the source directory of your RPi:

 <pre>
 &sim;/device_linux_public/app/appd/main.c